-At school, a new teacher arrives and teaches the older daughter about composting and other practices to increase the health of their soil and output of their land.
+At school, a new teacher arrives and teaches the older daughter about composting and other practices to increase the health of their soil and the output of their land.
 These new practices greatly increase the health and wealth of the garden, even giving them enough food to sell some extra items at the market.

 The money from the extra food is enough that her father no longer has to leave for work and they get plenty of food from their own garden to feed their family.
 A small change in teaching the local villagers more sustainable farming methods transform the prosperity of their family.